-5. Payment can be made by cash, bankers draft, building society, debit or credit card (See Payment point 4. for details of card surcharges).
+- Payment can be made by cash, bankers draft, building society, debit or credit card.
 Buyers paying by cheque must be prepared for the cheque to clear before taking possession of the goods from the auctioneers.
 See Payments point 4 for further details.

-6. All items must be removed at the buyer’s risk within three days (unless other arrangements have been made with the auctioneer).
+- All items must be removed at the buyer’s risk by the Friday immediately following the sale (unless other arrangements have been made with the auctioneer).

-7. All unsold items must be removed by the vendor by the 20th of the month of the auction (unless the auctioneer has agreed to re-entry of the items) after which time the items will remain on the premises at the vendor’s risk and disposed of after 6 weeks if not collected without further notice to the vendor.
+- All unsold items must be removed by the vendor by the 20th of the month of the auction after which time the items will be disposed of after 6 weeks without further notice to the vendor.

 Artist Resale Rights